ziming/bowling-game/readme.md

 Input: [[5,2],[8,1],[6,4],[10],[0,5],[2,6],[8,1],[5,3],[6,1],[10,2,6]]
 Output: [7, 16, 26, 41, 46, 54, 63, 71, 78, 96]

-What we are interested in:

-- How you design classes and methods.
-- How you test.
-- How you handle unexpected behaviour such as invalid input, e.g what would happen if the input was not an array of array.

 As long as the above basic rules of this bowling games are followed, the functionality is ok even if it differs from typical rules of a bowling game.